joshuaspiral/lifec/README.md

 ```

 # Controls
-Space to pause
+Space to pause and unpause (when paused, left mouse button is draw, otherwise, it is to move around the grid)
 Escape to quit
-R to reset grid
+R to randomise grid
+C to clear grid
+A to reset zoom
+Scroll to zoom

 # Todo
  - [X] Adjustable simulation speed
  - [ ] Scrollable space (infinite grid)
+ - [ ] Optimisations (only render squares in view)